Heart Failure Symptoms

 - Dyspnea, which is an unusual shortness of breath or breathlessness

 Anyone who has any of these heart failure symptoms should see a medical professional for a diagnosis and treatment.
 At Tampa General Hospital, our experienced team of cardiologists is well trained to treat heart failure and other cardiac conditions using state-of-the-art equipment.
-We have been named a High Performing Hospital for Cardiology & Heart Surgery by U.S. News & World Report because of the high level of care and expertise we provide for all of our patients.
 Also, in 2017, TGH was one of only 12 hospitals in the state of Florida – and the only one in Hillsborough County – to receive full accreditation for heart failure treatment and care from the American College of Cardiology Accreditation Service.